cpjobling/eg-247-textbook/_build/fourier_series/1/trig_fseries.md

 * Symmetry in Trigonometric Fourier Series

 * Computing coefficients of Trig.
-Fourier Series in Matlab
+Fourier Series in MATLAB

 * Gibbs Phenomenon